• Skip to primary navigation

 Vitamin E has been shown to help treat atopic dermatitis and has been shown to be protective against skin damage from the sun by acting as an antioxidant.

-There are fewer studies looking at the vitamin K when it comes to skin health, but there is evidence to suggest that topical vitamin K can help the skin heal faster after medical procedures.
+There are fewer studies looking at vitamin K when it comes to skin health, but there is evidence to suggest that topical vitamin K can help the skin heal faster after medical procedures.

 Here is a list of foods that are high in fat soluble vitamins to help you increase your intake:

-• Vitamin A: liver from pasture raised animals, and wild fish
+• Vitamin A: liver from pasture raised animals, and wild fish.

-• Vitamin K: cooked kale, raw swiss chard, dandelion greens, raw radicchio and spinach
+• Vitamin K: cooked kale, raw swiss chard, dandelion greens, raw radicchio and spinach.

 Now, another quick word about vitamin D. Most people live in places where you cannot obtain enough vitamin D through sun exposure alone so you will likely need to supplement with vitamin D. You can have your level checked through your family physician to determine how much you need to take, and ensure that you are not taking too much (as taking too much vitamin D can also be dangerous).